What is Debt Financing?

 3. Family and credit card loans

-Other means of debt financing also include taking loans from family and friends and borrowing through a credit card.
+Other means of debt financing include taking loans from family and friends and borrowing through a credit card.
 They are common with start-ups and small businesses.

 Debt Financing Over the Short-Term